th7mo/notes/submodule.md

 git push origin main
 ```

+It might be a good idea to make all these commands into a single
+alias to quickly fetch the remote, rebase the new changes and
+commit the commit hash reference to a new hash.
+The `package.json` configuration can be used to create
+a new custom `script` like `npm run update`.

 [^1]: See the [git root](git-root) command for how to quickly navigate to the root of the current repository.